 Since 2016, the switch to green electricity has enabled Audi Brussels to prevent the release of around 17,000 metric tons of CO₂ into the atmosphere each year – equivalent to the footprint of some 1,500 Germans per year.

-The Audi plant in Brussels has the largest photovoltaic system in the region on its roof, covering an area about the size of five soccer fields.
+The Audi plant in Brussels has the largest photovoltaic system in the region on its roof, covering an area about the size of 12.5 soccer fields.

-Starting in 2018, the Brussels site will compensate with certificates around 4,250 metric tons of CO 2 each year that cannot be avoided by using other energy sources.
-That’s enough to power a cruise ship with 4,000 passengers at sea for about five days.
+In 2019, the Brussels site compensated with certificates around 5.250 metric tons of CO 2 that cannot be avoided by using other energy sources.
+That’s enough to power a cruise ship with 2,500 passengers at sea for about ten days.

 As early as 2012, Audi in Brussels began purchasing green electricity and preventing the emission of up to 17,000 metric tons of CO₂ per year.
 In 2013, the largest photovoltaic system in the region was installed.
-Measuring 37,000 square meters – approximately the size of five soccer fields – it produces enough green electricity to power the equivalent of over 760 four-person households for one year.
+In 2017 the facility was expanded.
+Measuring 89,000 square meters – approximately the size of 12.5 soccer fields – it produces enough green electricity to power the equivalent of over 1.500 four-person households for one year.
 At the same time, heating of the plant is carbon neutral thanks to the purchase of biogas certificates.
 All other emissions produced by fuels, heating oil or incinerating solvents are offset through so-called carbon credit projects.

 Apart from reducing CO₂ emissions, other steps are taken to improve the site’s environmental footprint.
 Additional projects protect the environment by conserving water and energy or reducing emissions of pollutants into the air and water.

 All processes are founded on efficiency.
 And that includes avoiding materials that are harmful to the environment and making optimum use of resources.
 Cutting-edge technology is used to accomplish this.